-Remeshing is a key technique for mesh quality preservation in many geometric modeling algorithms, e.g., shape editing, animation, morphing, and numerical simulation.
+Remeshing is a key technique for mesh quality improvement in many geometric modeling algorithms, e.g., shape editing, animation, morphing, and numerical simulation.
 As such, it has received considerable attention in recent years and a wealth of remeshing algorithms have been developed.
-The goal of remeshing is on the one hand to reduce the complexity of an input mesh subject to certain quality criteria.
-This process is better known as mesh decimation or mesh simplification, a topic that is covered in Chapter 9 in more detail.
-The second goal of remeshing is to improve the quality of a model, such that it can be used as input for various downstream applications.
+The first goal of remeshing is to reduce the complexity of an input mesh subject to certain quality criteria.
+This process is commonly referred to as mesh decimation or mesh simplification, a topic that is covered in Chapter 9 in more detail.
+The second goal of remeshing is to improve the quality of a mesh, such that it can be used as input for various downstream applications.
 Different applications, of course, imply different quality criteria and requirements.
-This corresponds to the following basic definition of the term "remeshing" that was given by Alliez et al. in their survey paper [AUGA05] (which we highly recommend as a reference for further reading on the topic): Given a 3D mesh, compute another mesh whose elements satisfy some quality requirements, while approximating well the input.
-Here the term approximation can be understood with respect to location as well as normal orientation.
+For a more complete coverage of the topic we refer the reader to a survey [AUGA05].
+The latter proposes the following basic definition for remeshing: Given a 3D mesh, compute another mesh whose elements satisfy some quality requirements, while approximating well the input.
+Here the term approximation can be understood with respect to locations as well as to normals or higher order differential properties.

-In contrast to general mesh repair (see Chapter 4), the input of remeshing algorithms is usually assumed to already be a (part of a) manifold triangle mesh.
-The term mesh quality thus refers to non-topological properties, like the sampling density, regularity, size, alignment, orientation, and shape of the mesh elements.
-This section will in particular deal with these latter aspects of remeshing and present various methods that achieve this goal.

-We will begin our discussion by structuring the different types of remeshing algorithms and by clarifying some concepts that are commonly used in the remeshing literature.
-In the following sections we will then discuss isotropic and anisotropic remeshing methods in more detail.
+In contrast to general mesh repair (see Chapter 4), the input of remeshing algorithms is usually assumed to already be a manifold triangle mesh or part of it.
+The term mesh quality thus refers to non-topological properties, such as sampling density, regularity, size, alignment, and shape of the mesh elements.
+This chapter in particular deals with these latter aspects of remeshing and presents various methods that achieve this goal.
+We begin our discussion by structuring the different types of remeshing algorithms and by clarifying some concepts that are commonly used in the remeshing literature.
+In the following sections we discuss several remeshing methods in more detail, focusing on the key paradigms behind each of them.